benhaub/ccsToCMake/README.md

 The supported microcontrollers are given by the `./<partNumber>` folder in the repository.
 For example, Cc32xx simplelink microcontrollers are supported since a `Cc32xx/target.cmake` file exists.

+Since the CMake code add new files within this respository, you may want to add `ignore = dirty` or `ignore = all` to your `.gitmodules`.

 ## Setup steps

 Typically you would submodule this into your project.
 Assuming you've done that and the submodule `ccsToCMake` exists in your project